Seahawks to offer autism sensory room this season at CenturyLink Field

 Schneider said “this had kind of been on our radar ever since our son was diagnosed 14, almost 15, years ago.’’

-She said at least nine other NFL teams offer something similar, including Lincoln Financial Field in Philadelphia’s and MetLife Stadium, which hosts the Giants and Jets.
+She said at least nine other NFL teams offer something similar, including Philadelphia’s Lincoln Financial Field and MetLife Stadium, which hosts the Giants and Jets.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.